 wp search-replace oldstring newstring wp_blogs --all-tables --dry-run

---all-tables-with-prefix on a subsite (using
+search-replace on a subsite (using

 Using a wildcard to get all